Claude Code: automating my support rotation

 The temptation is to cram everything into one mega-skill.
 Don't.
 The split pays off because:

-• They compose.
-The same ticket-reader feeds the daily support check, a monthly "group these tickets and find patterns" analysis, and one-off debugging.
-Write it once, call it from everywhere.
+• A small skill is easy to trust.
+One that only reads a ticket and renders it as clean markdown is easy to get right, and the same ticket-reader feeds both the daily support check and a monthly "group these tickets and find patterns" pass.
+Write it once, call it everywhere.

 • The orchestrator reads like a checklist.
-Anyone on the team can open it and see exactly what "support duty" means this week — it's documentation that also happens to execute.
+Anyone on the team can open it and see what "support duty" means this week.
+It's documentation that happens to execute.

 This is the bit worth stealing even if you never touch support tickets: an orchestrator skill that fans out to single-purpose specialist skills.
 It's the same instinct as small functions and one job per module, just pointed at your daily ops.